prometheus/prometheus/docs/migration.md

 compatible with 1.8.
-To retain access to your historic monitoring data we recommend you run a non-scraping Prometheus instance running at least version 1.8.1 in parallel with your Prometheus 2.0 instance, and have the new server read existing data from the old one via the remote write protocol.
+To retain access to your historic monitoring data we recommend you run a non-scraping Prometheus instance running at least version 1.8.1 in parallel with your Prometheus 2.0 instance, and have the new server read existing data from the old one via the remote read protocol.

 Your Prometheus 1.8 instance should be started with the following flags and an config file containing only the `external_labels` setting (if any):